How to Calculate Maximum Demand (MD): A Malaysian Guide

 - Network Charge (RM per kW of monthly maximum demand)

-Your bill now has five components instead of the old structure: Energy (sen/kWh), Capacity (RM/kW), Network (RM/kW), Retail (fixed RM/month), and the Automatic Fuel Adjustment (AFA) — a monthly fuel/forex adjustment that replaces the old ICPT surcharge/rebate.
+Your bill now has five components instead of the old structure: Energy (sen/kWh), Capacity (RM/kW), Network (RM/kW), Retail (fixed RM/month), and the Automatic Fuel Adjustment (AFA), a monthly fuel and forex adjustment that replaces the old ICPT surcharge/rebate.

 The practical effect: your peak 30-minute interval now drives two line items, not one.
 Managing maximum demand matters more under RP4 than it ever did before.